Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-mtm.md

 -- | --
 `WHATSAPP_NUMBER` | The WhatsApp number that has been allocated to you by Nexmo.
 `TO_NUMBER` | The phone number you are sending the message to.
 `WHATSAPP_TEMPLATE_NAMESPACE` | The namespace ID found in your WhatsApp Business Account.
+Only templates created in your own namespace will work.
+Using an template with a namespace outside of your own results in an error code 1022 being returned.
 `WHATSAPP_TEMPLATE_NAME` | The name of the template created in your WhatsApp Business Account.

 > **NOTE:** Don't use a leading `+` or `00` when entering a phone number, start with the country code, for example, 447700900000.